espressif/arduino-esp32/docs/source/troubleshooting.rst

 Why is my board not flashing/uploading when I try to upload my sketch?
 **********************************************************************

-To be able to upload the sketch via serial interface, the ESP32 must be in the download mode.
-The download mode allows you to upload the sketch over the serial port and to get into it, you need to keep the **GPIO0** in LOW while a resetting (**EN** pin) cycle.
+To be able to upload the sketch via the serial interface, the ESP32 must be in the download mode.
+The download mode allows you to upload the sketch over the serial port, and to get into it, you need to keep the **GPIO0** in LOW while resetting (**EN** pin) the cycle.
 If you are trying to upload a new sketch and your board is not responding, there are some possible reasons.

 Possible fatal error message from the Arduino IDE: